 - Wedding Dress

 The most exciting part, right?
 9-10 months is perfect to look and shop for your ideal gown.
 This will also allow plenty of time for any alterations and adjustments.
-If you don’t know what you are looking for just yet, simply visit different bridal boutiques and try on some designs.
-Eventually, you will find “the One”.
+If you don’t know what you’re looking for just yet, visit different bridal boutiques and try on some designs.
+Eventually, you will find “the one”.

-Send out your save the dates and create a wedding website.
+Send out your Save the Date invites and create a wedding website.
 It will notify your guests and give them time to think about attending.
-Additionally, a website will also keep them updated about every essential information.
+Additionally, a website will also keep them updated about essential information.

 - Decide on a colour scheme

 Defining a colour scheme will help you envision your decor and floral designs.
 Tips to help you choose: make an inspirational board on Pinterest and analyse which colours you are most drawn to.
-Also analyze your style, interior and clothes – that will also give you a clue.
+Also analyze your style, interior and clothes.

 8 months before the wedding